Welcome to Troop 29!

 We are a very active Troop and engage in all areas of Scouting.
 We camp or have outings many times throughout the year.
 We offer plenty of opportunities and Scouts are highly encouraged to participate in as many as they can.

-To prepare young people to make moral and ethical choices by instilling in them the values of the Scout Oath and Scout Law and to promote character development and value based leadership opportunities and training to its youth in citizenship.
+To prepare young people to make moral and ethical choices by instilling in them the values of the Scout Oath and Scout Law and to promote character development, value-based leadership development, citizenship training and personal fitness.

 Information regarding Merit Badges, Rank Advancements, and Positions of Responsibility can be found in the Scout Handbook.
 We encourage Scouts and Parents to read the Handbook and refer to it often.
 Enclosed is information pertaining specifically to our Troop.
 We ask that you please take the time to read it thoroughly.